 Circumstances are changing.
 The food-packaging markets are in a state of rapid transition as a result of rising operating costs, tightening VOC emission regulation, and a heightened focus on food-packaging safety.
-Converters of food-packaging are turning to alternative package materials and new production technologies while striving for competitive differentiation by adding more value to their products.
-At the same time, there has been a rapid pace of innovation for both EB systems, EB-curable formulations and EB-friendly printing technologies.
+Converters of food-packaging are

 FIGURE 1